Nonprofit wants more people to have access to service animals

 “It can be an expensive barrier to entry for a lot of people,” said Caitlyn Price, one of the organization’s founding members and a military spouse.
 “It can cost upwards of up $40,000 once everything is said and done.
 It takes a minimum of 600 hours of training.”

-Service animals are unique in that the amount of investment to properly train the animal is extremely high, she explained.
-While an emotional service animal (ESA) can go some ways towards providing emotional support, true service dogs are trained for a gammut of different scenarios such as identifying panic or PTSD attacks, detecting strokes or heart attacks and much more.
+Just obtaining the right to own a certified service animal can be a serious hurdle as well.

-Moreover, service animals are unique in that someone must have a qualified diagnosis that shows a person’s quality of life would improve drastically with a service animal.
+“They don’t give out service animals to anyone, you have to have a real need,” Stam said.

-“They don’t give out service animals to anyone, you have to have a real need,” said Katherine Stam, a veteran and founding member.
-“But there are a lot of people out there that would benefit greatly from a service animal that aren’t able to obtain one; we want to change that.”
+While an emotional service animal (ESA) can go some ways towards providing emotional support, true service dogs are trained for a gamut of different scenarios such as identifying panic or PTSD attacks, detecting strokes or heart attacks and much more.

 “We’d like to have two dogs trained and matched within a year,” Stam said.